wvandersluis/blind-maze-dqn/README.md

 _Training of a Deep Neural Network to find its way through a maze using Deep Q-Learning._

- - 'MazeGenerationKeyInput.py' allows for a visualization of what the ANN 'sees' when solving the maze.
+ - 'MazeGenerationKeyInput.py' allows for an interactive visualization of what the ANN 'sees' when solving the maze.

  - 'mazeDQN.py' is the implementation of the standard DQN (including dropout layers) as described in DeepMind's 2015 paper.